Family of Louisville woman who died in police custody hire Breonna Taylor’s family’s legal team

 Her family said she told them in a phone call that she believed she was going to be killed while in custody at Jackson County Jail in Brownstown, Indiana, where she was being held on charges of theft and leading police on a chase down I-65.
 In other conversations, her family said Chappell sounded healthy and in fine spirits, which is why they were shocked and devastated by her sudden death.

+Corrections officers were checking Chappell’s temperature every 15 minutes since she had a high running fever and was throwing up, according to Baker.
+Corrections officers didn’t take the 23-year-old to the hospital until she was found unresponsive.

+Baker said Chapell’s family didn’t know she died at Schneck Medical Center until three hours later.

 Jackson County Sheriff’s Office requested an autopsy from the Indiana State Police, which was done on Sunday.
 An ISP spokesperson said the results are not likely to be released for another few days or even weeks.
+Baker said her team has requested an independent medical examiner to conduct another autopsy.

 Copyright 2021 WAVE 3 News.
 All rights reserved.